mrmuggymuggy/wikipedia-pageviews/README.md

 CI/CD pipeline for release or rollback
-Tuning spark sql query plan to find more optimize query could try use pandas for more optimized dataframe operations
+Tuning spark sql query plan to find more optimize query could try use pandas for more optimized dataframe operations use sensor to sense presence of new files instead of schedule for better fault tolorance

 * What might change about your solution if this application needed to run automatically for each hour of the day? nothing much, as the application is not responsible for job schedule